 - Building insurance

-Service charges ensure that all of those in a particular development pay their fair share towards the upkeep of the building(s).
+Service charges ensure that all those in a particular development pay their fair share towards the upkeep of the building(s).
 It is important to note that the building insurance element only covers the freehold building containing the leasehold property.
 Consequently, this does not include contents insurance for your personal belongings.

 This financial liability would pass to those who inherit your retirement home.